top of page

 04.

 If your offer is accepted, you will be officially under contract.
 The purchase will not be complete until closing, but the home cannot be sold to anyone else while the contract remains in effect.
-At this point, you will make an earnest money deposit and option fee payment to the title company.
+At this point, you will make an earnest money deposit (usually 1% of purchase price) and an option fee payment (varies between $200-$1000)to the title company.
 You will work on securing your mortgage loan and locking in your interest rate.
-You will typically have a 3-7 day option period (depending on the number of days negotiated in contract).
+You will typically have a 7 day option period (depending on the number of days negotiated in contract).
 During the option period, you can terminate the contract for any reason but you will forego your option fee paid.

 Home Inspection